pj4533/AVCaptureMultipeerVideoDataOutput/README.md

 ## License

-SGSMultipeerVideo is available under the MIT license.
+AVCaptureMultipeerVideoDataOutput is available under the MIT license.
 See the LICENSE file for more info.